 Enjoy a Traditional Portuguese Lunch (or Dinner)

-The country's cuisine remains a mystery to most food lovers outside of its borders.
+The country's cuisine remains a mystery to most food lovers outside its borders.
 Bread, olive oil, fresh vegetables, locally-grown meat, and seafood - including the famous cod - remain the staples of many Portuguese meals.
 As young chefs reinvent traditional dishes, combining the finest regional produce into perfectly hearty dishes, our national regional cuisine is finally conquering its place in the foodie world.

 Among the many wine cellars you'll find contemporary looking DeCastro Gaia, which is the perfect place to fill up your batteries before heading out again.
 Located on the third floor of Espaço Porto Cruz - where visitors can explore all things related to the production and culture of port wine - this riverfront restaurant led by talented Chef Miguel Castro e Silva matches ports and wines with petiscos rooted in traditional Portuguese flavors.
 Try the Brás Style Codfish or the Pork Cheek cooked in Red Wine and Cumin and have a Port Wine Cocktail on the rooftop with all-around views across the Douro to the old city.